Health information for passengers

 Hand baggage X-ray equipment

 During the flight, each passenger is continuously subject to natural high-altitude radiation.
 This is several times higher than the maximum possible radiation dose received during the baggage check.
-The radiation dose potentially received by a passenger during the baggage check corresponds roughly to that experienced during two minutes at cruising altitude during a trans-Atlantic flight.

 Metal detectors in the arch